ember-learn/ember-blog/source/2019-11-22-the-ember-times-issue-125.md

 Be kind,

-Amy Lam, Isaac Lee, the crowd and the Learning Team
+Chris Ng, Amy Lam, Isaac Lee, the crowd and the Learning Team